How to Transfer Squarespace Sites to Another Account

 Step 1: Prepare the Site for Transfer

-Before you initiate a transfer, make sure your Squarespace site is fully ready.
-Skipping this step can cause problems later with billing, domains, or integrations.
-Here’s a checklist to review before you hand over ownership:
+Before you transfer a Squarespace site to another account, make sure the site is prepared for transfer.
+Here’s a quick checklist to review before you hand over ownership:

 Review your billing

 Make sure your Squarespace subscription is active and up to date.
-If you’re transferring in the middle of a billing cycle, the subscription will move with the site, meaning the new owner automatically takes over payments at the next renewal.
+If you’re transferring in the middle of a billing cycle, the active subscription remains attached to the site and transfers with ownership.
+The new owner assumes payment responsibility at the next renewal.

 Audit integrations and connected services